acidanthera/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 to set these up using bridged network support, which allows the VM to appear as a separate device with its own IP address on the network.

-To start OVMF with bridged network support the following macOS-specific `qemu` options (which require `sudo`) may be used:
+To start OVMF with bridged network support the macOS-specific `vmnet-bridged` QEMU option (which requires `sudo`) may be used:

 ```
--netdev vmnet-bridged,id=mynet0,ifname=en0 \
+-netdev vmnet-bridged,id=net0,ifname=en0 \
--device e1000,netdev=mynet0,id=mynic0
+-device virtio-net-pci,netdev=net0,id=nic0
 ```

-PXE boot may also be tested in OVMF using qemu's built-in TFTP/PXE server, available with the qemu user mode network stack, for example using the following options:
+PXE boot may also be tested in OVMF using QEMU's built-in TFTP/PXE server, available with the QEMU user mode network stack, for example using the following options:

 ```
 -netdev user,id=net0,tftp=$HOME/tftp,bootfile=/OpenShell.efi \
--device virtio-net-pci,netdev=net0
+-device virtio-net-pci,netdev=net0,id=nic0
 ```

 No equivalent option is available for HTTP boot, so to experiment with this,